-As President, Dr. Joseph I. Castro is responsible for providing top management support for the University's AAP.
-He issues a memo annually to reaffirm the University's Equal Employment Opportunity Policy and to make known to all employees and applicants the commitment of Senior Management to EEO and affirmative action.
+As President, Dr. Saúl Jiménez-Sandoval is responsible for providing top management support for the University's AAP.
+He affirms the University's Equal Employment Opportunity Policy and makes it known to all employees and applicants the commitment of Senior Management to EEO and affirmative action.
 Additional responsibilities include, but are not limited to: